api-evangelist/website/_posts/2023-03-06-we-are-just-swiping-credit-cards-doing-our-accounting-using-multiple-sets-of-books-and-do-not-allow-time-for-budget-planning-in-the-api-space.md

 ---
 published: true
 layout: post
-title: "We Are Just Swiping Credit Cards, Doing Our Accounting Using Multiple Sets of Books, and Do Not Allow Time for Budget Planning in the API Space"
+title: 'We Are Just Swiping Credit Cards, Doing Our Accounting Using Multiple Sets of Books, and Do Not Allow Time for Budget Planning in the API Space'
 image: https://kinlane-productions2.s3.amazonaws.com/algorotoscope-master/uncle-sam-old-time-cash-register.jpg
 author:
     name: kinlane
 tags:
 - Planning
 - Governance